Bengejd/NOLS/README.md

 First make sure you have installed the latest version of [node.js](http://nodejs.org/) (You may need to restart your computer after this step).

-From NPM for use as a command line app:
+From NPM:

     npm install nols -g

 ## Usage

-If you have installed NOLS from npm, from terminal in your project directory, run the command
+If you have installed NOLS from npm, then from terminal in your project directory, run the command

     nols